 There was an amazing increase in the number of Wiccan books published over the past eight years: about 4.6 times.
 This may imply that Wicca increased in membership between 2008 and 2015 by a similar factor.
 We conclude that the best estimate we can make, based on inadequate hard data, is that the number of Wiccan adults in the U.S. had increased from, 602,000 in 2008 to two million by the end of 2015.
-If one were to include teens, which religious surveys generally don't, we estimate over three million Wiccan practitioners were active in the U.S. by the start of 2017.
+If one were to include teens, which religious surveys generally don't, we estimate over three million Wiccan practitioners were active in the U.S. by mid-2018.

 This number is believed to be significantly lower than the actual value because many Wiccans would probably be among the 5.4% of respondents who refused to reveal their religion in the 2008 ARIS study.

 This increase to three million adult Wiccans is surprising but is still a reasonable value.
 The ARIS study found that the number of Wiccans more than doubled in the seven years between 2001 and 2008.
 So a further increase by a factor of 4.6 times in the next seven years between 2008 and 2016 may seem at first glance to be a bit of a stretch, but is believable.

 Future estimates of the size of the Wiccan population:

 Although there have been dozens of estimates of the Wiccan population in the U.S., almost all are based on guesswork.
 In order to obtain a more reliable estimate in the future, it would be necessary for a polling agency like Pew Research to do another study with a sample size in excess of 50,000 and to treat Wicca as a distinct religion rather than lump it together with other faiths in a category like "New Age."
 Hopefully, this will happen.
 Barring that, perhaps they might publicize the Wiccan population separately and explain that it is only a rough estimate.
 A rough estimate would be much better than no estimate at all.